 To have Small Items a Scrum Team needs to spend more time on refinement of the Product Backlog with an increased focus on design of the product.
 As a consequence there will be less time on estimation.
-Scrum Teams and organizations new to Scrum will find this unnerving as traditional product development practices are driven by estimates, particularly estimates of cost.
+Scrum Teams and organizations new to Scrum will find this unnerving as estimates — particularly of cost — drive traditional product development practice.
 With greater flow that can come with Small Items there is a significantly lower risk of a Development Team not delivering a PBI and this will stabilize cost (which becomes the cost of a Sprint) so the driving force for product development must be value or customer outcome rather than cost to deliver.
 This is a cultural change in product development that will require support for its implementation.

 ✥ ✥ ✥

-Small Items in a Product Backlog allows for more regular delivery and increased opportunity for feedback on product direction.
-As well as creating opportunities to adjust the product to maximize value the Product Owner must be actively engaged with the Scrum Team and the product to take full advantage of delivery.
-This level of engagement may require the Product Owners to have support in their role to cover all the work required to be effective (see Product Owner Team) but the benefits of this situation should clearly outweigh the extra cost.
+Small Items in a Product Backlog allows for more regular delivery and better feedback on product direction.
+As well as creating opportunities to adjust the product to maximize value the Product Owner must be actively engaged with the Scrum Team and the product to take full advantage of feedback.
+This level of engagement may require the Product Owners to have support of a Product Owner Team to cover all required work, but the benefits of this situation should clearly outweigh the extra cost.

-Using Small Items in the Sprint Backlog helps reduce the “leakage” resulting from failing to deliver any particular SBI.
-Using Small Items in the Product Backlog gives insight into PBIs earlier so they can be brought to Ready and are more likely to constitute an Enabling Specification.
+Using Small Items in the Sprint Backlog helps reduce the “leakage” that results from failing to deliver any particular SBI.
+Using Small Items in the Product Backlog gives insight into PBIs earlier so the team can be bring them to Ready, increasing the chance that they become truly Enabling Specifications.
 Focus on items at the top of the Product Backlog as described in Granularity Gradient.

-Some teams that have adopted Small Items have found there to be extra effort in managing the larger number of items in the Product Backlog or Sprint Backlog.
+Some teams that have adopted Small Items have found that it takes more work to manage the larger number of items in the Product Backlog or Sprint Backlog.
 Granularity Gradient helps remedy this problem for PBIs.
-In the case of SBIs this is often related to the tool teams have adopted to help manage their backlog, where having more SBIs than team members seems to be a threshold of where the effort to use the tool is greater than the benefit the tool provides.
+In the case of SBIs the blame often lies with the tool teams have adopted to help manage their backlog.
 Using sticky notes for SBIs rather than an online tool seems to resolve this tool problem.

 Jeff Sutherland reports observing a significant decrease in story points delivered as the size of the PBIs increased.